emb-riscv/specs-markdown/device-control-block.md

 ## Hart status and control

-For multi-hart devices, these registers allow one hart to pend interrupts to any other hart, and possibly to handle the priority thresholds, to handle synchronization issues like priority inversion.
+For multi-hart devices, these registers allow one hart to pend interrupts to any other hart, and possibly to temporarily adjust the priority thresholds, to handle synchronization issues like priority inversion.

 > <sup>Use case must be further investigated.</sup>